MaritaGomez21/MaritaGomez21.github.io/_posts/2024-04-30-welcome-to-jekyll.markdown

 * Submit a Question/Feedback Form - A simple screen flow in the Sales Console’s Utility Bar so that Salesforce Users were able reach out for help without leaving their workspace.

 ### The Screen Flow included the following features:
-* Simple screen requesting only 3 user inputs
+* Simple screen requesting only 3 user inputs.
-* A picklist field: Case Type (for example Question/Training, Bug, Data Upload, or Permission Related)
+* A picklist field: Case Type (for example Question/Training (selected by default), Bug, Data Upload, or Permission Related).
-* An option to upload a file (limited to .csv, .xlsx, .jpeg, .jpg, or .png)
+* An option to upload a file (limited to .csv, .xlsx, .jpeg, .jpg, or .png).
-* A description field to provide the user ample space to provide specific details of their request
+* A required description field to provide the user ample space to provide specific details of their request.
-* The user information and user inputs provided the necessary information to create a case
+* The user information and user inputs provided the necessary information to create a case.
-* The case would be assigned to the admin queue
+* The case would be assigned to the admin queue.
 * Case information within the screen flow would then be used to send a confirmation email to the user and notification email to the administrators.

 ## The Results